Star Trek Generations: Reception

 Star Trek Generations earned mixed reviews from critics and fans.
+Metacritic, which uses a weighted average, assigned the a score of 55 out of 100, based on 22 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore assigned the film an average grade of "B+" on its A+ to F scale.
 Writing about the film decades later, Den of Geek described the film as divisive, and Tor.com noted the film had been picked apart for years by fans and the film's own writers.
 In 2001, the BBC gave it 2 of 5 stars, summarizing, "Devotees may find it necessary (if depressing) viewing."

-Critics complained the film felt like an overly-long episode of the television series.
+Critics complained the film felt like an overly long episode of the television series.
 The Orlando Sentinels Jay Boyar agreed, but said the film minimized the television series' tendency to "bog down" by moving to the next scene before boredom could set in.
 Kenneth Turan called the film safe, and said that it relied heavily on viewers' appreciation for the Star Trek television series.
 Jay Carr of The Boston Globe described the film as "reassuringly predictable", saying that it featured elements that would be recognizable by the fans of both series but that the lack of surprises was a benefit.

 Cinefantastiques Steve Biodrowski praised some of the big-budget touches the film brought to the franchise, but wrote that most of the attempts such as John Alonzo's cinematography seemed to backfire.
 In contrast, Carrie Rickey of The Philadelphia Inquirer and Den of Geeks Chris Cummins praised Alonzo's work as one of the few bright spots of the film; "[Alonzo] makes the Enterprise look like an actual lived-in starship," Cummins wrote, and "for the first time ever, the crew of the Enterprise-D looked like they were truly in outer space".
 Elizabeth Renzetti from The Globe and Mail praised the film for its special effects, but felt they were not strong enough to cover the weak plotting.